FourPalms/pr-reviewer-console-app/README.md

 - `TICKET-diff.md`: The complete diff between master and PR branch
 - `TICKET-files.md`: List of all changed files with statistics
-- `TICKET-initial-discovery.md`: Initial analysis of the changes
+- `TICKET-initial-discovery.md`: Initial analysis of the changes (including framework detection)
 - `TICKET-original-file-content.md`: Original content of modified files
 - `TICKET-original-implementation.md`: Analysis of the original implementation
 - `TICKET-original-synthesis.md`: Synthesized understanding of the original implementation
 - `TICKET-review-result.md`: Machine-readable review with syntax, functionality, and defensive programming phases
+- `TICKET-validation.md`: Critical evaluation of review findings, challenging assumptions and confirming issues
 - `TICKET-final-summary.md`: GitHub-ready markdown summary of all review phases

 These artifacts provide a comprehensive analysis that helps reviewers understand both the original code and the proposed changes.